Data Pool

 submitter_email | string | Email address of the user who submitted the pool |

-commit_date | string | Date (UTC) the pool was commited/finalized |
+commit_date | string | Date (UTC) the pool was committed/finalized |

 commit_history | list of list | All previous commits as lists of "commit_date" , checksum algorithm, and checksum of the CHECKSUM.EXT file |

-Generated: data/CHECKSUMS.EXT
+Generated: content/CHECKSUMS.EXT

 except itself.